odpi/egeria-docs/site/docs/guides/developer/open-discovery-services/discovery-annotation-intro.md

 * [Classification Annotation](/features/discovery-and-stewardship/overview/#classification-discovery) - Captures a recommendation of which classifications to attach to this asset.
 It can be made at the asset or data field level.
 * [Data Class Annotation](/features/discovery-and-stewardship/overview/#data-class-discovery) - Captures a recommendation of which data class this data field closely represents.
-* [Data Profile Annotation](/features/discovery-and-stewardship/overview/#data-profiling) - Capture the characteristics of the data values stored in a specific data field in a data source.
+* [Resource Profile Annotation](/features/discovery-and-stewardship/overview/#resource-profiling) - Capture the characteristics of an aspect of the resource.
-* [Data Profile Log Annotation](/features/discovery-and-stewardship/overview/#data-profiling) - Capture the named of the log files where profile characteristics of the data values stored in a specific data field.
+* [Resource Profile Log Annotation](/features/discovery-and-stewardship/overview/#resource-profiling) - Capture the name of the log files where profile characteristics of the resource are stored.
 This is used when the profile results are too large to store in open metadata.
-* [Data Source Measurement Annotation](/features/discovery-and-stewardship/overview/#capturing-measurements) - collect arbitrary properties about a digital resource.
+* [Resource Measurement Annotation](/features/discovery-and-stewardship/overview/#capturing-measurements) - collect arbitrary properties about a digital resource.
-* [Data Source Physical Status Annotation](/features/discovery-and-stewardship/overview/#capturing-measurements) - documents the physical characteristics of a data source asset.
+* [Resource Physical Status Annotation](/features/discovery-and-stewardship/overview/#capturing-measurements) - documents the physical characteristics of a resource.
-* [Fingerprint Annotation](/features/discovery-and-stewardship/overview/#data-profiling) - Capture the characteristics of the data values stored in a specific data field or the whole digital resource and express it as a single value.
+* [Fingerprint Annotation](/features/discovery-and-stewardship/overview/#resource-profiling) - Capture the characteristics of the an aspect of the digital resource and express it as a single value.
 * [Request for Action Annotation](/features/discovery-and-stewardship/overview/#requesting-stewardship-action) - used to trigger governance and stewardship actions.
 * [Relationship Advice Annotation](/features/discovery-and-stewardship/overview/#relationship-discovery) - document a recommended relationship that should be established with the asset.
 * [Quality Annotation](/features/discovery-and-stewardship/overview/#calculating-quality-scores) - document calculated quality scores on different dimensions.